HTTP-APIs/http-apis.github.io/pages/00-Home.md

 Hydra is a framework that enables REST APIs to be described semantically using RDF.
 It is based on JSON-LD and proposed as [W3C draft](https://www.hydra-cg.com/spec/latest/core/).

 **hydrus** (lowercase) is the flagship server in the ecosystem.
 It is a Flask server meant to build and deploy Hydra-based Web APIs in a straightforward and effective way.
 It uses Docker as its virtualization and isolation technology (see Usage).
-Other tools, such as dedicated clients for testing, instances running with others frameworks, parsers/translators to other standards, are in the same ecosystem.
+Other tools, such as dedicated clients for testing, instances running with other frameworks, parsers/translators to other standards, are in the same ecosystem.

-hydrus is a set of **Python**-based tools for an easier and more efficient creation of hypermedia-driven REST APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST server to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard-to-be for creation and documentation of data servers.
+hydrus is a set of **Python**-based tools for easier and more efficient creation of hypermedia-driven REST APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST server to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard-to-be for creation and documentation of data servers.